Check If a Variable Exists in Bash Using If Statement

 You can see that the environment variable is set in your system.

 It’s a beginner-friendly method to verify the presence of a variable.
-However, if the variable contains values separated by spaces, this method is not appropriate to use here.
+However, if the variable contains values separated by spaces, this method is inappropriate here.
 You can check the following script:

 #!/bin/bash